-To illustrate, yields went into a spasm in the U.S. on 25 February 2021 following poor demand at the auction of 7-year Treasury bonds, while 10‑year Australian government bond yields rose by around by 35 basis points (bp) or 0.35% in 24 hours (based on futures pricing) as investors rushed in to sell bonds but could not – even though the central bank had signaled that it had no intention of raising rates before 2024.
+To illustrate, yields went into a spasm in the US on 25 February following poor demand at the auction of 7-year Treasury bonds, while 10‑year Australian government bond yields rose by around by 35 basis points (bp) or 0.35% in 24 hours (based on futures pricing) as investors rushed in to sell bonds but could not — even though the central bank had signalled that it had no intention of raising rates before 2024.

 As always in bond markets, indiscriminate sell‑offs provide a good window of opportunity for an active manager to add risk to a portfolio.
-It is interesting to note that during the month of March, 10‑year yields in the UK and Australia stabilized while equivalent U.S. bonds drifted 36bp higher.
+Given that we do not see a regime shift in inflation on the horizon, but more a return to the divergence in interest rates in the developed world that existed pre-COVID crisis, we took advantage of it by investing in gilts and Australian government bonds and switching some of our US exposure into Australian bonds.
+It is interesting to note that during the month of March, 10‑year yields in the UK and Australia stabilised while equivalent US bonds drifted 36bp higher.
 This is a more rational reflection of the interest rates in the respective economies.

 Source: Janus Henderson Investors, Google Trends, searches for ‘reflation’ on the web, worldwide, as at 24 February 2021.

 Note: Interest over time numbers represent search interest relative to the highest point on the chart for the given region and time.
 A value of 100 is the peak popularity for the term.
 A value of 50 means that the term is half as popular.
 A score of 0 means there was not enough data for this term.